Mike Dickin: Career

-Although he had a reputation as an argumentative controversialist, his put-downs were withering and waspish enough without needing to raise his voice.
-During a phone-in on religion in late 2005, a caller mentioned Scientology, to which Dickin replied sardonically: "Ah, yes.
-Tom Cruise and John Travolta – two of the great theologians of our age."

-Dickin was famous for his strongly-held views.
+Dickin was known for his strongly-held views.
 His passion led to him being labelled "Britain's angriest man" by talkSPORT listeners.
 Typical discussions on his show included crime, cars, trains, taxis, the problems of young people, the downfall of Britain, the incompetence of people in the service industry, speed cameras, parking tickets, and call centres.
 He was also known for his catchphrases, such as, "My health is not in question", when asked how he was.
-Other catchphrases include: "If you were constipated, you'd be speechless", "I've had a gutful...", "You don't have two brain cells to rub together".
+Other catchphrases included: "If you were constipated, you'd be speechless", and "You don't have two brain cells to rub together".

 Some of his shows were broadcast from a studio in Bodmin, Cornwall, a few miles from his home.
-A staunch atheist, Dickin's last show was all about the afterlife and the existence of God; famous atheist and author of The God Delusion, Richard Dawkins, was Dickin's guest on his last show.
+A staunch atheist, Dickin's last show was about the afterlife and the existence of God; famous atheist and author of The God Delusion, Richard Dawkins, was Dickin's guest on his last show.

 Mike Dickin was killed in a car crash while driving on the A30 near his home in Cornwall, on 18 December 2006, at the age of 63.
 James Whale presented his tribute show.
 Dickin left a wife (second marriage) and 5 children, including two from his first marriage.